Joseph Zen: Relations with the People's Republic of China

 In October 2011, Zen said that he had received HK$20 million from Hong Kong tycoon Jimmy Lai since 2005, which went to helping the underground Church and the poor on the mainland.

-In 2014 Cardinal Zen Ze-kiun asked Pope Francis not to visit China, saying the pontiff would be “manipulated”.
+In 2014 Cardinal Zen asked Pope Francis not to visit China, saying the pontiff would be “manipulated”.
 In an interview he told the Italian newspaper Corriere della Sera: “I would tell him now, ‘Don’t come, you would be manipulated'.
 The few courageous [Catholics] could not meet [the Pope], and the Communist Party would show him the illegitimate bishops, including the three excommunicated ones.”
 The comments came as ties between the Vatican and China improved in the early days of the pontificate of Francis, with the Chinese Ministry of Foreign Affairs congratulating Francis on his election.
 Cardinal Zen said he did not see signs of dialogue happening between the Catholic Church and China.
 “Even if under these conditions Beijing was to extend a hand, it would be a trick under these circumstances,” he said.
 “Our poor bishops are slaves, the Communist Party denies them respect, tries to take away their dignity.”

 In September 2014 as part of the 2014 Hong Kong protests, Cardinal Zen addressed the protesters saying "It's high time we really showed that we want to be free and not to be slaves.
 We must unite together".
 During his speech protesters were fired on with tear gas and he asked them to disperse.

 In a 2018 interview, Cardinal Zen, on Sino-Holy See relations, said “Pope Francis does not know the real Communist Party in China, but Parolin should know.
 He was there [in the Secretariat of State] so many years, so he must know.
 He may be happy to encourage the pope to be optimistic about the negotiations … but that’s dangerous.
 Pope Francis needs someone to calm him down from his enthusiasm.”
 Zen added that “It seems the Secretary of State wants to have a solution anyway.
 He is so optimistic.
 That’s dangerous.
 I told the pope that he [Parolin] has a poisoned mind.
 He is very sweet, but I have no trust in this person.
 He believes in diplomacy, not in our faith.”